Addressing Hidden Assets in Colorado Divorce

 • Overstating expenses and debts and understating income.

-• Real estate offers many opportunities for hiding assets and it’s frequently the place where people are caught ‘cheating the system.’
-Loans can be taken out; deeds retitled or signed over to partners or relatives; rental properties devalued or allowed to go vacant during the divorce; much more.
+• Real estate offers many opportunities for hiding assets, and it’s frequently the place where people are caught ‘cheating the system.’
+Loans can be taken out, deeds retitled or signed over to partners or relatives, rental properties devalued or allowed to go vacant during the divorce, and much more.

 • Overpaying the IRS.
 This may seem counterintuitive, but it is hardly uncommon and can have real value down the road.
 The IRS is overpaid on purpose and a 1040 box is ticked off – the one that asks that the overpayment be applied to future tax bills.